SwissDataScienceCenter/renku-ui/README.md

 to reflect the evolving best practices around the tools we use.

-Not all code conforms to the guidelines and best practices laid out in this document and you might find older code using deprecated technologies. that will be refactored in the future.
+Not all code conforms to the guidelines and best practices laid out in this document and you might find older code using deprecated technologies.
+That will be refactored in the future.

 We use [TypeScript](https://www.typescriptlang.org) in all new code but we still